 The RCGP official position on e-cigarettes was released in partnership with CRUK in 2016 but was updated in September 2017 to reflect new evidence.

-The recommendations for Primary Care Clinicians from the College are:
+The recommendations for Primary Care Clinicians in the position statement are:

-- Primary Care Clinicians (PCCs) should provide advice to smoking patients on the relative risks of smoking
+Firstly, Primary Care Clinicians (PCCs) should provide advice to smoking patients on the health risks of smoking

-- Patients should be advised that behavioural support and prescription medication from local Stop Smoking Services (SSS) is the most effective quit method.
-PCCs should provide referral to SSS where these services exist and the patient wishes to access this support
+Secondly, patients should be advised that behavioural support and prescription medication from local Stop Smoking Services is the most effective quit method.

 E-cigarettes are helpful but stop smoking services are the most successful way to quit smoking.

 We now also have evidence that e-cigarettes also are highly effective alongside behavioural support

 - Smoking Cessation Cancer Insight publication for GPs